Dunmurry train bombing

 The Dunmurry train bombing was a premature detonation of a Provisional Irish Republican Army (IRA) incendiary bomb aboard a Ballymena to Belfast passenger train service on 17 January 1980.

 The blast engulfed a carriage of the train in flames, killing three and injuring five others.
-One of the dead and the most seriously injured survivor were volunteers of the IRA.
+One of the dead and the most seriously injured survivors were volunteers of the IRA.
 After the blast, the organisation issued a statement acknowledging responsibility, apologising to those who were harmed and stated that it was 'grave and distressing' but an 'accident' caused by the 'war situation'.

 The explosion

 The train was a Northern Ireland Railways afternoon service carrying passengers between Ballymena railway station and Belfast Central railway station.
 The train was largely empty as it left Dunmurry railway station and entered the outskirts of Belfast, crossing under the M1 motorway on its way to Finaghy railway station shortly before 4.55 p.m., when a large fireball erupted in the rear carriage, bringing the train to a standstill and forcing panicked passengers to evacuate urgently as the smoke and flames spread along the train.
 The survivors then moved down the track in single file to safety whilst emergency services fought the blaze.
 After several hours and combined efforts from fire, police and military services the blaze was contained.
 One fireman was treated for minor injuries.
-The two damaged carriages were transported to Queen's Quay in Belfast for forensic examination and were subsequently rebuilt.
-One remaining in service until 2006 and the other until 2012.
+The two damaged carriages were transported to Queen's Quay in Belfast for forensic examination and were subsequently rebuilt, with one remaining in service until 2006 and the other until 2012.